On this and new

 Also, there ARE a few benefits to the new/this thing.

-• In some cases referencing this is slightly faster than referencing a variable in a parent scope.
+thisis slightly faster than referencing a variable in a parent scope.
 This difference is very slight and basically matters only if you’re writting the next underscore or jQuery.
 Your project doesn’t need it.
-Seriously Mario, your bottleneck is in another castle.
+Seriously Mario, your bottleneck is in another castle. - If you need to support a browser without

-• If you need to support a browser without Object.create there is no other way to wire up prototype inheritence cross-browser.
+Object.createthere is no other way to wire up prototype inheritence cross-browser.
 This is another thing that unless you’re building an extensible framework you probably don’t need.
-If you need to share properties or methods every library has a version of the extend helper that will work for this.
+If you need to share properties or methods every library has a version of the extend helper that will work for this. - Finally, there’s the fact that when logged to a console, things with a prototype look slightly nicer and are labeled as their prototype rather than as “Object”.
+This is valid but a tiny, tiny issue.

 As a whole these benefits certainly don’t excuse introducing two whole new concepts into your code, especially concepts that are as confusing and poorly understood as new and this.

 I think it is probably only fair to amend that I’m usually opposed to javascript class systems in general.
-They require the use of new (though not necessarily of this - I’ll write up how later) and between function composition and the extend pattern are generally not necessary for either organizing or building performant code in 90% of cases.
+They require the use of new (though not necessarily of this - I’ll write up how later)